jashkenas/coffeescript/TAME.md

-were two existing implementations, one in [the sfslite library for C++](https://github.com/maxtaco/sfslite), and another in [tamejs translator for JavaScript](https://github.com/maxtaco/tamejs), and this fork of CoffeeScript attempts a third implementation.
+were two existing implementations, one in [the sfslite library for C++](https://github.com/maxtaco/sfslite), and another in [tamejs translator for JavaScript](https://github.com/maxtaco/tamejs), and this extension to CoffeeScript is a third implementation.
 The code and translation techniques are derived from experience with JS, but with some new Coffee-style flavoring.
 Also, some of the features in tamejs are not yet available here.